flavienbwk/book-devops/eng/README.md

 - For security teams, the proposed technology might [automatically manage and audit the encryption of flows between services](#service-mesh).
 Their primary concerns could be: "Will this technology make my infrastructure more secure?" or "What new attack vectors could this technology introduce?"
 - For _management_ teams, the proposed technology might speed up the development pace and reduce service interruptions.
 Their main concern would be understanding the hardware or human resources the company would rely upon after implementing this new technology.

-The theory of mental models[^ModelesMentaux] helps us better understand the decision-making process (e.g., whether someone supports an initiative).
+The theory of mental models[^MentalModels] helps us better understand the decision-making process (e.g., whether someone supports an initiative).
 Everyone's perception (i.e., a mental model) varies by individual.
 Transformation, then, is about collectively agreeing on an alternative mental model[^SilberzhanModeleMental].

 Even though DevOps might be backed by studies and is evident in the private sector, institutional initiatives are still not widespread enough[^DORAIndustry].
 Therefore, you find yourself in a position where you're certain about the direction to take, but you're not fully able to justify it with data or examples.
 Presented with your forward-thinking transformation proposal, the decision-maker thus faces a risk.
 And as a matter of survival: